UBC-MDS/simpl_eeg_capstone/docs/simpl_instructions/installation.md

 ![](instruction_imgs/jupyter_lab.png)

-You can now open the instructions notebook in the location `simple_instructions/instructions.ipynb`
+You can now open the instructions notebook in the location `docs/simple_instructions/introduction.ipynb`

 ![](instruction_imgs/jupyter_lab2.png)

-When you have the instructions open make sure that you are in the correct environment.
+When you have the `introduction.ipynb` opened, make sure that you are in the correct environment.
 If you are not you can click the dropdown and select `simple_eeg`.

 ![](instruction_imgs/jupyter_lab4.png)